 Skip to main content

-Once you’re past a handful of clients, the challenge shifts.
-It’s no longer about setting up individual Sites well — it’s about triaging across a portfolio of twenty or thirty without anything slipping through.
+Once you’re past a handful of clients, the challenge shifts from setting up individual Sites well to triaging across twenty or thirty of them without anything slipping through.
 This page covers the tools and habits that make that sustainable.

 A triage rhythm